pinnaclepaul007/Model-Development/README.md

 4. *Data Currency*

-* ‘Y’ customer in Deceased Indicator under Customer Demographic is not for current customer.
+* The ‘Y’ in the Deceased column on Customer Demographic table indicate that the customer is dead.
 * Mitigation: Filter out ‘Y’ in Deceased Indicator.
 * Recommendation: Deceased customers are not current customer, removing them will increase the efficiency and currency of the data and will improve the accuracy of our analysis.

 5. *Data Relevancy*

-* Lack of relevancy for Default column in Customer Demographic.
+* The Default column on Customer Demographic table is irrelevant.
 * Mitigation: Default column deleted.
 * Recommendation: Check and double check for irrelevant and incomprehensible data to be deleted or removed.